 I remember back in the old days of America Online and that little voice that told you, “You have mail.”
 It was a cool thing.
 Subbing has kind of ruined that feeling for me.

-But I can’t change that, all I can do is be thankful for the merciful agents that let me down quickly instead of ghosting me.
-I’m not bitter about it, although it might sound like it.
 I know how things are.
 I know I have to level up my game, and I have.
 I expect to get a yes this time, but even saying that I still cringe every time I see that I have a response.
 I want it, but my track record thus far has ingrained in me an expectation of rejection.

 My mentor from my MFA program told me to sub each manuscript until I got a hundred rejections.
 The problem I personally have is finding that many agents that represent science fiction.
 I have around 90 on my list.
 I keep looking and hoping.
 I know it only takes one, “Yes.”